honghulabs/DockerKeras/README.md

 Remark
 * All the above-mentioned packages are built for Python```3```.
 * MXNET and OpenCV are built from source.
 Both of them take advantage of NVIDIA's CUDA```9``` and cuDNN```7```.
-* The MXNET backend is under developing.
+* The MXNET backend is under development.
 Go to [DMLC's Github](https://github.com/dmlc/keras) for some more details.

 ## Keras using Theano Backend
 This environment is retrievable by issuing the following command